 The danger for religious institutions is the temptation to keep things as they always were, self-perpetuating, keeping people stuck, actually blocking growth by placing suspicion on asking questions, on doubting the "true teaching."
 A living religious institution would be one which encourages doubt, encourages questioning, encourages searching for more, going beyond the literal story.
 A living religious institution provides spiritual companioning which keeps the faithful growing...yes, even "leaving the church."
 Fr.
 Richard Rohr said many years ago that if you find life somewhere, go there, whatever it is called.
 Clergy education/formation can keep both clergy and faithful stuck, hindered from growing in the freedom of the sons and daughters of God.
 Developmental research has long revealed that when a quite humanly developed person joins a group with fundamentalist, rigid leanings, regression to a lower developmental level occurs.

-Gnostics do not hold that the Jesus Story (of the hundreds gospels) is an historical happening.
+Gnostics do not hold that the Jesus Story (of the hundreds of gospels) is an historical happening.
 The Jesus Story is mythical and the foundation of a process for adherents guided by masters, to come progressively to deeper and deeper awareness, consciousness, "True-Self"-realization, enlightenment.

 This has immense implications for our journey on this plane of earth.
 The bottom line is that there is no separation, only the perception of separation.
 It means that all life is sacred, that all creation is sacred.
-It means that we will change our ways of violence and oppression of each other and of Earth.
+It means that we will change our ways of violence and oppression toward each other and Earth.
 It means that the various "religious traditions" are all paths to Unity.
 In the Mystery Religions there was no need for bickering and blaming because, though there were competing schools, they were not concerned about orthodoxy.
 One could easily see that whatever the name of the Mystery god-man, it was fundamentally the same story.
 Even though Christians share the same outer literal story, many still can't love and accept each other because of personal and collective ego frames of reference which separate.
 Obviously the same is true with Muslims.
 Although Muhammad created the city of three faiths at Medina, we know that his honoring of Judaism and Christianity was quickly abandoned.
 So it all came down to "my/our way or the highway!"
 That is an approach which mystifies the masters of all traditions because they know that ALL IS ONE!

 When all is said and done, it is very likely that we actually have the Jesus Story because of the Roman Catholic Church.
 It seems unlikely that the story would have survived through the handing down of Christian Gnositicsm, strong and vibrant as it was in the Mediterranean Region two thousand years ago.
 We just don't know.
 What we do know is that there is much more to the Jesus Story than the literal story whether that story is seen as historical or not.
 We know that initiators of Christian Gnosticism guided those who were ready into the deeper mysteries, deeper consciousness.
 We know that leaders in institutional Christianity provided intellectual knowledge of the Church's doctrine, practical knowledge of moral behavior, and how to participate in the Church's rituals.
 We know that participation in external ritual does not transform the hearts of large numbers of people.
 But then, what does?
 History attests to this.
 However, Jesus Energy is real and holds power to transform lives at the deepest level.
 This wondrous Energy is so profoundly, desperately needed in our time.
 Consciousness is rising...and it happens one person at a time.
 It is also deepened in the context of loving, supportive communities.
 Their number is also growing.
 So let us take up the challenge, using whatever means are available to us from whatever source.
 The ultimate Jesus Dream is of Unitive Consciousness, what the mystics of the ages have experienced, from whatever spiritual tradition.